Expo 2020: Special event

+One national pavilion

 Mascots

 There are 6 mascots: Salama, Rashid, Latifa, Alif, Opti and Terra.
 Rashid and Latifa are a 9- and 8-year-old brother and sister duo; Salama is a ghaf tree; and Alif, Opti and Terra are the respective guardian mascots for the mobility, opportunity and sustainability pavilions.

 Partners

 In order to raise awareness about smart recycling, Expo 2020 organized nationwide bus tours with the waste partner Dulsco.
 L'Oréal was the expo's beauty partner.
 Accenture was the expo's Digital Services Premier Partner.
 Cisco was the expo's Official Premier Digital Network Partner.
 CNN was the official broadcaster for Dubai Expo 2020.
 DP World was the expo's Premier Global Trade Partner.

 Developments

 Economic

 The Dubai Expo 2020 is associated with a rise in the UAE's GDP, as predicted by the International Monetary Fund.

 Diplomatic

 In November 2019, the UAE permitted Israeli passport holders to enter the country during Expo 2020.
 Israelis were allowed to have their own pavilion at the event and to even visit the country afterwards.
 In August 2020, the UAE and Israel agreed to fully normalize relations, superseding the previous agreement.

 At the Expo 2020, the Emirati economy minister Abdulla bin Touq Al Marri, signed a deal with his Syrian counterpart, Mohammad Samer al-Khalil, with an aim of boosting trade between the two nations.
 Top officials from Bashar al-Assad’s regime attended the event.
 Syrian companies were also seen openly promoting their products at the Dubai Expo.
 It marked the little steps that the UAE was taking to move closer to Assad, who is shunned by majority of the world for his record of human rights abuses.
 Some Syrian companies also registered offshore entities in the UAE to conceal their origins and avoid the US and European sanctions.
 The Arab nation also assisted the Syrian importers to pay their international suppliers through Emirati accounts.

 After the Russian invasion of Ukraine in February 2022, Expo 2020 said it would not block Russian participation in Expo 2020.
 Russia had a prominent pavilion at the event.